Clinical Research Internship Program

 Join us for an open house and poster session featuring the 2022 research interns.
 Learn about the internship program and the range of investigator-initiated research projects our talented research interns have supported.
 Beer, wine and light hors d'oeuvres will be served.

 When: Thursday, August 11, from 4:00 to 6:00 p.m.

 Where: MHIF Learning Center, 920 East 28th Street, Suite 100.

 Thank you to our 2022 Poster Session Exhibitors:

 |Amgen, Boehringer-Ingelheim, Janssen, Kiniksa, Pfizer, Sanofi Rare Disease||AtriCure, Inc., Janssen Pulmonary Hypertension|

 This cutting-edge educational experience is made possible by the generous contributions of individual donors, local foundations and industry organizations who share in the belief that hands-on experience is critical for tomorrow’s leaders.
 Financial support from donors means interns can work with both a staff and a physician mentor to learn about the research process and cardiology.
 In addition, contributions make enrichment experiences such as guest speakers and field trips possible.

-Our sincere thanks to the generous corporations, foundations and individuals that have helped to underwrite the MHIF Research Internship Program!
+Our sincere thanks to the generous corporations, foundations and individuals that have helped to underwrite and continuously support the MHIF Research Internship Program!